Soil Minerals and Soil Testing for Organic Gardeners

 Error 1: Increasing the amount of carbon and carbonaceous organic matter does not and will not increase the mineral fertility of a soil.

-Error 2: It is impossible to increase stable organic matter or sequester carbon, in the soil without increasing the soil's reserves of phosphorus, sulfur, and certain trace elements.
-If any needed elements are deficient or absent, additional organic matter added will simply decompose and return to the atmosphere as CO2 and NH3, ammonia.
+Error 2: It is impossible to increase stable organic matter, or sequester carbon in the soil, without increasing the soil's reserves of phosphorus, sulfur, and certain trace minerals.
+If any essential elements are deficient or absent, additional organic matter added will simply decompose and return to the atmosphere as CO2, carbon dioxide, and NH3, ammonia.

 Let's take these one at a time.
 What makes a soil fertile?
 Mineral nutrients, not carbon content.
 Higher plants require at least seventeen mineral elements to complete their life cycle, to grow and reproduce and form viable seed for the next generation.
 The higher animals and humans need at least twenty-two essential minerals, and possibly fifty or more.